PrateekKumar1709/PrateekKumar1709/README.md

 ## About Me:

-Hi there!
-I'm Prateek, a passionate **Cloud-Native** Developer and proud NYU alum.
-At AMD, I lead efforts within the AI Group to develop unified, high-performance AI software solutions that serve millions worldwide.
-I thrive on tackling hyper-scale challenges, constantly pushing the boundaries of what's possible in the ML and cloud-native space.
-Whether it's designing scalable architectures or optimizing performance, I'm dedicated to delivering robust, efficient systems that keep pace with today's dynamic tech landscape.
+Hey, I'm Prateek!
+I'm a **Cloud-Native** Developer and NYU alum, building high-performance AI solutions at AMD's AI Platform.
+I craft scalable systems for millions, specializing in Kubernetes, MLOps, and cloud-native architectures.
+Passionate about tackling hyper-scale challenges, I optimize for efficiency and innovation in the ML ecosystem.

-Beyond my professional endeavors, I'm deeply committed to knowledge sharing and community building.
-Through mentorship and collaboration, I strive to empower others in the tech field.
+Beyond work, I actively contribute to CNCF projects, sharing code and insights to grow the open-source community.
+Let’s connect to shape the future of AI and cloud-native tech!

 <h3 align="left">
     Checkout my newsletter: